emencia/cookiecutter-djangocms3-buildout/docs/project_structure.rst

 Mod for `django-filer`_ and its DjangoCMS plugin

-Only enable it for specific usage because this can painful to manage files with Filebrowser and django-filer enabled in the same project.
+Only enable it for specific usage because this can be painful to manage files when Filebrowser and django-filer are enabled in the same project.

 flatpages
 ---------